-The new X’Trapolis 2.0 trains will provide more reliable journeys, better passenger information, and improved accessibility, energy efficiency and comfort.
+The new X’Trapolis 2.0 trains provide more reliable journeys, better passenger information, and improved accessibility, energy efficiency and comfort.

 The new trains are being built right here in regional Victoria, and will include at least 60 per cent local content.
 This will support up to 750 local jobs across the supply chain and up to 150 in the local Ballarat area.